-4. The particle swarm pattern search method
+4 The particle swarm pattern search method

 Pattern search methods are local methods in the sense that they are designed to achieve convergence (from arbitrary starting points) to points that satisfy necessary conditions for local optimality.
-These methods are known to identify well global minimizers for certain classes of problems (see, for instance, [1, 29]), especially when appropriate heuristic procedures are incorporated in the search step.
-In fact, the flexibility of the search step of a pattern search method can be used to improve the ability of the method to jump over local minimizers.
+Some numerical experience has shown cases in which pattern search has found global minimizers for certain classes of problems (see, for instance, [1, 31]).
+Certain parameter choices can enable pattern search to jump out of one basin of attraction of a local minimizer into another (that is hopefully a better one).
+This paper is an attempt to exploit this tendency by applying a global heuristic in the search step.
 On the other hand, the poll step can rigorously guarantee convergence to stationary points.